Dental Hypersensitivity

 Symptoms of Dental Hypersensitivity

 Because dental hypersensitivity produces strong, excruciating pain, it can greatly interfere with day-to-day activities.
-It can have the following effects on several facets of daily life
+It can have the following effects in daily life:

 • It becomes difficult to enjoy favorite foods and drinks because hot or cold objects, sugary or acidic substances, and even the force generated from chewing can cause pain or discomfort.
 This could result in completely avoiding particular foods or beverages, which would have an impact on nutrition and meal enjoyment.